-The resource estimate is limited by the depth of drilling, the area of influence applied around drill holes, the presence of the volcano in the east of the area and the presence of the mountain range in the east.
-At depth the passive seismic geophysical survey basement topography is calibrated with one drill hole to date and provides a limit to the exploration target (unit D) beneath the resource.
+The resource estimate Is limited by the depth of drilling, the area of influence applied around drill holes, the presence of the mountain range in the west and constraints applied around the extension of brine beneath the volcano in the east.
+At depth the passive seismic geophysical survey basement topography is calibrated with one drill hole to date and provides a limit to the exploration target (Unit D) beneath the resource.